 The Dalai Lama on Compassionate Anger

-Dalai Lama, in Be Angry:
+Dalai Lama, in a book called Be Angry, says:

 “There are two types of anger.
 One type arises out of compassion; that kind of anger is useful.
 Anger that is motivated by compassion or a desire to correct social injustice, and does not seek to harm the other person, is a good anger that is worth having… Anger brings more energy, more determination, more forceful action to correct injustice…